rajaraodv/loadcomponent/README.md

 2. Change namespace from `jam` to YOUR_NAMESPACE.
 3. Upload `aotp_bootstrap.zip` and `jquery.zip` to static resources with the same name ("aotp_bootstrap" and "jquery").
 3. Open  `loadFilesExample.app`.
 Click on preview.
-4. 'click on the `Launch Modal - JavaScript` to make sure
+4. 'click on the `Launch Modal - JavaScript` to see if the JavaScript dialog shows up.

-###Notes
-	- Change namespace from `jam` to YOUR_NAMESPACE.

-	- Internally uses l.js (https://github.com/malko/l.js)

-	- Fires: "namespace:staticResourcesLoaded" event.

-	-  This fires event at "application" level.
-So you should use it at Application-component.

-	- You can also use it inside a "component" but you have make sure to ignore events after getting the first one.